Let’s make a Needle Felted Sheep or Dog that can pose! Photo shows sheep laying down.

 This is a picture of a sheep made with my needle felted sheep kit. **Your sheep can be ALL WHITE or ALL BLACK or WHITE with BLACK or FANCIFUL COLORS if you like.
 It comes with wire, felting needles, amber glass eyes, core wool and curly wool ** It has 2 free bonus features with it.
 Green wool for grass and a cute rusty bell on raffia to hang from your sheep’s neck.
 Mini hay bale is not included in this kit.
-Please see more details in my Etsy shop. http://www.gfelted.etsy.com
+Please see more details in my Etsy shop.
+The dog kit does not include grass but does have a free collar.
+Charms can be added. http://www.GourmetFelted.etsy.com

 STEP ONE: GATHER TOGETHER EVERYTHING THAT YOU NEED FOR YOUR PROJECT.